Panasonic Earnings: Cost Reduction Offsets IT and Industrial Weakness; Raising Fair Value 3%

 More from Author

-Ito holds a bachelor's degree in economics from Keio University and a master's degree in business administration from the University of Chicago Booth School of Business.
+Ito holds a bachelor's degree in economics from Keio University and also holds a master's degree in business administration from the University of Chicago Booth School of Business.
 He is also a licensed representative of Morningstar Investment Management Asia Ltd.

 Sponsor Center